CanastaWiki/Canasta-CLI/docs/guide/observability.md

 ## Index patterns

 Index patterns are created automatically by an init container (Docker Compose) or init job (Kubernetes) when the observability stack starts.
-It waits for OpenSearch Dashboards to be ready and for at least one log index to exist, then creates patterns for each available index.
-A second pass runs 60 seconds later to pick up any late-arriving indices.

 If automatic creation fails, you can create patterns manually: